turhancan97/Intro-to-AI-Robotics/2.Navigation/a.Topological Path Planning/README.md

 Dijkstra's algorithm and hill-climbing cannot be used interchangeably.
 Dijkstra's algorithm is used for finding the shortest path in a graph, while hill-climbing is used for finding the maximum (or minimum) of a function.

-1. [Programming] Design a visual landmark and implement a hill-climbing algorithm to localize the robot relative to the landmark.
+15. [Programming] Design a visual landmark and implement a hill-climbing algorithm to localize the robot relative to the landmark.

+> run q15.py code

+In this example, the robot starts at position [0, 0] and the landmark is located at [5, 5].
+The hill-climbing algorithm calculates the distance between the robot and the landmark for each step and updates the robot's position if the distance is smaller.
+The loop continues until the robot reaches the landmark.
+The final result is visualized using matplotlib.pyplot.

-2. [Programming] Design 4 unique landmarks. a.
+16. [Programming] Design 4 unique landmarks. a.
 Program the robot to visit each landmark in any order specified by a user. b.
 Place the landmarks at different locations.
 Implement Dijkstra’s single source shortest path algorithm to compute the shortest path between two points specified by a user. c.
 Implement a minimal spanning tree algorithm to allow the robot to visit all waypoints efficiently.

+-- No answere provided